A Flawed Perspective?

-While the first part of this question may seem like it may have either a yes/no answer, it is qualified by human perception in which we rationalise reality in terms of the limitation of our human sense, e.g. sights and sounds.
+While the first part of this question may seem like it may have either a yes/no answer, it is qualified by human perception in which we rationalise reality in terms of the limitation of our human senses, e.g. sights and sounds.
 We might also add to this complexity by asking whether the idea of time is simply an aspect of human consciousness, which does not necessarily have any separate existence in terms of the spacetime of relativity or at the level of quantum 'reality'.
 However, let us start by initially considering these two issues separately, such that we might cite the limitations of human sensory perceptions using a quote taken from a book called 'Why We Feel: The Science of Human Emotions' :

 |Most of us believe that the world is full of light, colours, sounds, sweet tastes, noxious smells, ugliness, and beauty, but this is undoubtedly a grand illusion.
 Certainly the world is full of electromagnetic radiation, air pressure waves, and chemicals dissolved in air or water, but that non-biological world is pitch dark, silent, tasteless, and odourless.
 All conscious experiences are emergent properties of biological brains, and they do not exist outside of those brains.|

-Most us will probably accept the idea of ‘emergent properties of biological brains’ , but what about the physical existence of the stimulants of these sensory perceptions, e.g. ‘electromagnetic radiation’ and ‘chemicals’.
-As we approach the quantum scale, the idea of chemicals dissolved into atoms, which then sub-divide to fundamental particles, such as electrons and quarks that turn out to have no obvious substance within the wave-particle duality description of quantum mechanics.
+Most of us will probably accept the idea of ‘emergent properties of biological brains’ , but what about the physical existence of the stimulants of these sensory perceptions, e.g. ‘electromagnetic radiation’ and ‘chemicals’.
+As we approach the quantum scale, the idea of chemicals dissolved into atoms, which then sub-divide into fundamental particles, such as electrons and quarks that turn out to have no obvious substance within the wave-particle duality description of quantum mechanics.